 Of course, you know the importance of locking your doors to prevent unwanted intruders.
 But if your windows aren’t just as secure, it’s basically pointless.
+Here’s some advice from our emergency locksmiths.

 All windows on the ground and lower floors (and in fact any that could be easily reached by an intruder) should be secured.
 Victorian crime statistics show the most common type of break in is through an unlocked door or window.
 If your windows aren’t locked, you’re giving would-be-thieves an easy entry.
 And if you don’t have window locks installed, and your home is burgled, your insurer may refuse to pay out your claim if you haven’t advised them of this when signing up.